Skip to Main Content

 • Books for your research and are likely to use it in teaching or recommend it to students, please use the Book Suggestion service to obtain it.

 • Books for your teaching.
-If you are preparing for teaching, you can add any books we don't yet have to your module's Talis Reading List (just bookmark them from Amazon) and we will buy them in with sufficient copies/electronic licences.
+If you are preparing for teaching, you can add any books we don't yet have to your module's Talis Reading List (just bookmark them from an online bookseller or publisher site) and we will buy them in with sufficient copies/electronic licences.

 • Book Extracts for your teaching.
 Where we can't obtain ebooks it is often possible to provide scanned extracts for use in teaching under the Copyright Licensing Agency's (CLA) licence.
-These can be requested via the Talis Reading List system (here's how)
+The limit is usually 1 chapter or 10%, whichever is larger.
+These can be requested via the Talis Reading List system at any time (here's how).

 • Popular fiction/non-fiction or literary fiction for teaching.
 These may be sold to individuals as ebooks (e.g. Kindle books) but are not generally available for institutions to buy.
 In this case the best we can often do is provide a few print copies and you may need to request extracts or ask students to purchase copies.